 Consequently, educators in higher institutions and stakeholders are currently attempting to change how the effectiveness of education is measured through outcome-driven assessment.
 This also includes the acceptance and use of education technology to improve learning and outcomes.

 Over the past decade, education technology has undergone remarkable changes.
 Technological advances have also enhanced the student experience in higher learning institutions and contributed to the success of outcome-driven assessments.
-But the greatest recent catalyst for the critical implementation of teaching and learning technology was caused by the COVID-19 pandemic and its impact continues.
+However, the greatest recent catalyst for the critical implementation of teaching and learning technology was the COVID-19 pandemic, and its impact continues.

 Many professors who believed they would never use education technology or have any use for it until they retired were forced to go online, suddenly teaching remotely during the lockdown period.
 The result of the horrible pandemic created a rare opportunity for everyone to have that experience at the same time.
 As a result, institutions are now expanding the use of education technology, including ePortfolios for learning outcome assessments.